Pepeland/wordpress-hesabfa-plugin/README.txt

 = 1.93.59 - 15.06.2022 =
 * Fix bug: updating new prices from Hesabfa for varieties.

+= 2.0.60 - 23.07.2022 =
+* adding an option in settings to able user to select whether plugin changes product code in Hesabfa or not
+* adding an option in settings to able user to select whether plugin changes contact category in Hesabfa or not
+* adding an option in settings to able user to select whether plugin saves contact automatically in Hesabfa or not
+* adding an option in settings to able user to select whether plugin saves invoice as draft in Hesabfa or not
+* fix bug: remove Invoice-Order link by deleting invoice from Hesabfa
+* adding an option to add additional fields to checkout page for customer
+* adding an option for Dokan plugin to able user to select which orders save into Hesabfa

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.